michael-okeefe/elm-examples/README.md

 language for interactive applications and already sports some very impressive demos.

+Note that the objective is not to use the same techniques as Elm, but instead to show how the same content and behavior associated with each Elm example can be rendered to the screen.
+This is a necessary deviation as Elm works quite differently than Om and Om is new enough that we do not yet have enough available libraries for drop-in replacement (for example, there currently are no Markdown-to-React-DOM-element libraries).
+Therefore, each example demonstrates how to use ClojureScript and Om to "get more or less the same content and behavior on-screen as shown in each Elm example program."

 ## Usage

 To run each demo, download this project to your desktop and, from within the top